Insights from the Design Space Exploration of Flow-Guided Nanoscale Localization

 The \ac{THz} channel is modeled by calculating the receive power for each pair of communicating devices and scheduling the invocation of the \emph{ReceivePacket()} method based on the corresponding propagation time.
 The channel model takes into account in-body path-loss and Doppler effects.
 The path-loss is determined by considering the attenuation and thickness parameters of the vessels, tissues, and skin.
 The Doppler effect is incorporated by evaluating the changes in relative positions between the nanodevices and the anchor over time.
 The \emph{ReceivePacket()} method checks for potential collisions by calculating the \ac{SINR} and discards the packet if the SINR falls below a predefined threshold for reception, known as the receiver sensitivity.

 Our aim is to explore several aspects of the design space of flow-guided localization.
-To this end, we identify the parameters most worth exploring and leave the others fixed to one value.
+To this end, we identify a set of parameters worth exploring and keep the others at a fixed value.
 Table~\ref{tab:paramaters} outlines the fixed parameters.
-Then, the parameters constituting the considered design space are (i) the number of administered nanodevices, (ii) event sampling frequency or granularity, and (iii) distance threshold for event detection.
-Table~\ref{tab:paramaters2} shows their baseline value and other values considered within the design space.
-In each scenario, we vary one parameter, while keeping the others at their baseline values, allowing us to isolate the effects of a single parameter on the overall performance of the considered solutions.
+Then, the parameters constituting the considered design space are (i) the number of administered nanodevices, (ii) event sampling frequency or granularity, and (iii) the distance threshold for event detection.
+Table~\ref{tab:paramaters2} shows their baseline values, as well as values considered within the design space.
+In each scenario, we vary one parameter while keeping the others at their baseline values, allowing us to isolate the effects of a single parameter on the overall performance of the considered solutions.

-Following guidelines from~\cite{lopez2023toward}, we utilize three metrics for characterizing the performance of the evaluated solutions.
+Following guidelines from~\cite{lopez2023toward}, we utilize three heterogeneous metrics for characterizing the performance of the evaluated solutions, which provide insights into different performance trade-offs that occur in flow-guided localization.
 The first one is the \textbf{region detection accuracy}, which characterizes the level of correctness of estimating a body region containing an event.
 Then, \textbf{point accuracy} represents the Euclidean distance between the true location of an event and its estimated location as yielded by a flow-guided localization solution.
-Finally, the \textbf{reliability of localization} characterizes the capability of the solution to provide a location estimate (regardless of its correctness) after a certain period of time.
+Finally, the \textbf{reliability of localization} characterizes the capability of the solution to provide a location estimate (regardless of its correctness) after a certain period.